 Do you have questions about an appraisal – or maybe another legal issue?
-CRES clients can call the CRES ClaimPrevent® Hotline 7 days a week.
-Clients receive a guaranteed response within 4 hours or next business day, with recommendations confirmed in writing.
+CRES members can call the CRES ClaimPrevent® Hotline 7 days a week.
+Members receive a guaranteed response within 4 hours or next business day, with recommendations confirmed in writing.

 What have you done after a low appraisal?